Second Wildflower Stroll ? « The Belmont Rooster

 Darn!
 I misplaced a number of…

 Nicely, I higher shut for now.
-Since it’s October now, sooner or later the potted vegetation must come inside.
+Since it’s October now, sooner or the potted vegetation must come inside.
 GEEZ!

 Till subsequent time, be secure, keep optimistic, and all the time be grateful.